We remain opposed to any unilateral changes to the SAS quote by either side.

 Steve Harvey.

-I'm your man, Steve Harvey, you know?
+I'm your man, Steve Harvey.

-And I eat you like him better than Dawson?
+Do you like him better than Dawson?

 Yes.

-Dawson was nothing but a like a perv kissing every woman's hand and uh It was the 70s and 80s.
+Dawson was nothing but like a perv kissing every woman's hand and igh.

 I'm sorry.

-Um I remember him from Hogan's Heroes.
+I remember him from Hogan's Heroes.

-That's how far that back uh back that goes.
+That's how far back that goes.

-But uh no, the best one, Steve Harvey.
+But no, the best one, Steve Harvey.

-He is funny and he could just give a look.
+He is funny, and he could just give a look.

-Um anyway, our prayers are with these families.
+Anyway, our prayers are with these families.

 You know what?

-Show what what courage do you show in your life every day?
+What courage do you show in your life every day?

 I like people that are courageous.